MartijnBoonen/delftmercurians.github.io/content/members.md

 <br>

-## Tim
+## Tim Verburg

-<div class="chip management">Management</div> <div class="chip marketing">Marketing</div>
+<div class="chip management">Team manager</div> <div class="chip marketing">Marketing</div>

-A second year Robotics master student at the TU Delft with a Bachelor in Mechanical Engineering and minor in Robotics.
+A second year Robotics master student at the TU Delft with a Bachelor's in Mechanical Engineering and a minor in Robotics.
 I would like to improve the world for everyone through innovation and robotics and meet some amazing people along the way.